 Courtroom Sketching Today

 Over the years, in step with developing technologies and growing public interest in criminal trials, some U.S. courts relaxed their camera restrictions.
-During the 1970s, some states permitted taking photos in limited use, and by the early ’90s even some federal courts experimented with bringing them back.
-The turning point was the O. J. Simpson trial, the so-called trial of the century, where the judge boldly allowed a single television camera into his court.
+During the 1970s, some states permitted taking photos in limited use, and by the early ’90s, even some federal courts experimented with bringing them back.
+The turning point was the O. J. Simpson trial, the so-called trial of the century, where the judge boldly allowed a single news camera into his court.
 However, this backfired and the courtroom turned into a circus.
 After this experience, judges became weary of the cameras in the courtroom.

-Today, the cameras are allowed in the courtrooms of all 50 US states at the discretion of the judge, who rarely allow their presence.
+Today in 2019, the cameras are allowed in the courtrooms of all 50 US states at the discretion of the judge, who rarely allow their presence.
 To this day, courtroom sketches are still winning out over photographic documentation.

 It seems it is easier to capture the atmosphere of a trial with a camera, but an artist can do what the camera cannot do – draw around an object or slightly tighten a composition and, most importantly, edit and distill the day’s drama and emotion into a single frame.
 It seems these drawings provide something extra – they reflect the emotional resonance of what happened and provide more of an essence.
 Katherine Krubb, who curated the 1995 exhibition Witness of the People: Courtroom Art in the Electronic Age at what was then called the Museum of Television and Radio in New York, described courtroom illustrations as necessarily impressionistic. “[They] seek to capture scenes from everyday modern life in flickering, fleeting images,” she writes, comparing them to the work of 19th-century artists Edgar Degas or Édouard Manet.